As

 February through

 September, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index estimate of 11, and higher, represents an excessive health risk from exposure to the Sun's UV rays for the average person.
+A UV Index reading of 11, and higher, represents an excessive health risk from unsafe exposure to UV radiation for average individuals.

-Note: An average UV index of 12 in August transforms into this advice:
+Note: In August, the maximum UV index of 12 suggests this advice: